 Annual Teach Children to Save Day

 Teach Children to Save Day is a free national program, sponsored by the ABA foundation, that promotes financial education to children grades K-8.
 It’s a great way for banks to get involved in their local communities, and promote saving and healthy financial habits to young children.
 There are lots of free resources available for anyone wishing to participate.
-This is a great addition to any financial literacy program and could be a great time to promote your kids' savings account products.
-Teach Children to Saves Day is taking place on Friday, April 12th, 2019.
+This is a great addition to any financial literacy program and could be a great time to promote your kids’ savings account products.
+Teach Children to Save Day typically takes place in April to coordinate with financial literacy month.

 America Saves Week